Education-Numerique/airstrip.js/README.md

 In your path: deploy directory you will find:
 - a number of "static" resources, copied from the src directory - these are mondane, edit or remove them at will
 - a lib directory, with category subdirectories, containing said built dependencies: frameworks (emberjs, jquery), loaders (requirejs, labjs), plugins, tooling, shims, etc
 - an airstrip.json file, containing a list of everything that has been built - this is the manifest to be used in other projects or build systems using this

 Every dependency has been built or fetched, in versions specified in the yaml file, renamed, and minified (we use google closure to minify both css and js files, ECMA5, strict when possible).

+How you organize your versions management is up-to-you, but we do try to provide for each library in:
+- a "trunk" version
+- simplify versions names to match only major.minor
+- never remove a version once added
+- have a "stable" version that points to the currently recommended version

 Listing and managing simple dependencies
 -------------